Phone: 503-614-1401 Toll-free in Oregon: 888-990-7500

 Ross Tomlin Higher Education

-Ross has spent 21 years as full-time faculty teaching Forestry and Natural Resources at the community college level.
-He also has 17 years of experience as a college administrator.
+Ross has nearly 40 years experience with community colleges.
+He spent 21 years as full-time faculty teaching Forestry and Natural Resources at the community college level, as well as nearly two decades years of experience as a college administrator.
 He has been the President of Tillamook Bay Community College since May 2017.

 DaWayne Judd Business position